vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/IntroToPortswiggerLecture.md

   🔍 *Description:* An application includes untrusted data in a web page without validation.
   🎯 *Impact:* Attackers can inject malicious scripts into users’ browsers.

-> 💡 *CWE helps developers understand the root causes behind vulnerabilities.*
+> 💡 *CWE = Helps developers understand the root causes behind vulnerabilities.*

 ---